► Driving the new Honda E city car

-The main event inside is the the full-width display, plonked on top of the dashboard like a massive flatscreen TV, stretching from door to door.
+The main event inside is the that full-width display, plonked on top of the dashboard like a massive flatscreen TV, stretching from door to door.
 It's extraordinary, a real event.
-It almost looks like the desktop of a fresh-out-of-the-box laptop, and is far less intimidating than you’d expect it to be.
+It almost looks like the desktop of a fresh-out-of-the-box laptop, yet is far less intimidating than you’d expect it to be.

 The side-view cameras – standard on the Honda E and much more subtle than the Audi E-Tron’s expensive, optional ones – display their view at the bookends of the information display.
-The positioning might be lower than your average door mirror still, but it feels right; not distracting when you’re not looking but offers a wide view with a smooth and crisp camera feed when you do.
+The positioning might be lower than your average door mirror, but it feels right very quickly; not distracting when you’re not looking but offers a wide view with a smooth and crisp camera feed when you do.
 They’re claimed to halve the rear blindspot, as well as massaging the aerodynamics to further EV range.

 How fast does a city-dwelling electric car need to be?
-Given it has up to 152bhp and more weight to heave around than a comparable ICE city car it’s… good enough.
+Given it has up to 152bhp and weighs 1.5 tonnes (heavier than a comparable ICE city car) it’s… good enough.
 The Honda E punches harder than a Renault Zoe from standstill, with the torque curve quickly falling off after 50mph in traditional electric car form.